-So you are all set to have an Android application for your non profit organization.
+So you are all set to have an Android application for your non-profit organization.
 If you are no haste, perhaps, you shouldn’t be, in choosing a nonprofit app development company, you would have got the blueprint of your app ready before inking a deal with a technology partner.
 If not, it’s the time to spend some time in the boardroom, and get the job done.
 Wondering where to start from?
-Well, we will suggest you to start the debate with user experience or UX.
+Well, we will suggest you start the debate with user experience or UX.

 How Critical is UX to Your Android App Development Strategy

 #1.
 “52% of users say that a bad mobile experience discourages them to work with a brand.”

 Beauty is just a skin depth.
 So, this old saying doesn’t seem to have lost its significance in the realm of mobile app development.
 People love to see beautiful things, but start getting disenchanted with it, when it fails to fulfill their needs and expectations practically.
 The same goes for a mobile application.
 People use only 25% of the apps they have on their phone.
 The rest 75% remain in abeyance at all.

 With 66% of the US market dominated by Android alone, going with Android app development doesn’t ask for any argument.
 But providing users with the right experience matters.

 That’s where comes the role of User experience design.
 It not just attracts users superficially, but also gives them reasons to stay with the app, despite tough competition from competitors.

 You will like reading this: 5 Reasons Nonprofits to Invest in AI Chatbot Development